pypa/packaging.python.org/source/discussions/deploying-python-applications.rst

 downloads the specified Python-interpreter for Windows and packages it with all the dependencies in a single Windows-executable installer.

-The installer installs or updates the Python-interpreter on the users system, which can be used independently of the packaged program.
-The program itself, can be started from a shortcut, that the installer places in the start-menu.
+The installed program can be started from a shortcut that the installer adds to the start-menu.
+It uses a Python interpreter installed within its application directory, indepedent of any other Python installation on the computer.
-Uninstalling the program leaves the Python installation of the user intact.

-A big advantage of pynsist is that the Windows packages can be built on Linux.
+A big advantage of Pynsist is that the Windows packages can be built on Linux.
 There are several examples for different kinds of programs (console, GUI) in the `documentation <https://pynsist.readthedocs.io>`__.
 The tool is released under the MIT-licence.